JosephusPaye/memelord/readme.md

 #### Arguments

--   `[start message]` (optional) - the link of a message to use as divider.
+-   `[start message]` - the link of a message to use as start divider.
 If specified, counts all messages since that message (excluding the message).
--   `[end message]` (optional) - the link of a message to use as end divider.
+-   `[end message]` - the link of a message to use as end divider.
 If specified in addition to `[start message]`, counts all messages between the start and end messages (excluding them).

 ### `/award`

-Award one or more users as winner, and add them to the leaderboard.
+Award one or more users as winners, and add them to the leaderboard.
+Can automatically pick winners for first, second, and third place based on unique reaction count.

 #### Format

--   `/award` - automatically picks winners (based on unique reaction count) for first, second, and third place by tallying messages since the last divider.
+-   `/award` - automatically picks winners by tallying messages since the last divider.
 -   `/award [start message]` - automatically picks winners by tallying messages since the given message link.
 -   `/award [start message] [end message]` - automatically picks winners by tallying messages between the given message links.
--   `/award <@first> [@second] [@third]` - manually specify winners by user name.
+-   `/award [@first] [@second] [@third]` - manually specify winners by user name.
 See below for syntax.

-**Manual award syntax**
+#### Manual award syntax

 -   `<@first>` (required) - the first place winner or winners.
 Up to three first place winners may be specified by separating with a comma: `@firstA,@firstB,@firstC`.
--   `[@second]` (optional) - the second place winner or winners.
+-   `[@second]` - the second place winner or winners.
 Up to three second place winners may be specified in the same manner as first place.
--   `[@third]` (optional) - the third place winner or winners.
+-   `[@third]` - the third place winner or winners.
 Up to three third place winners may be specified in the same manner as first and second places.

 ### `/leaderboard`